 I want to thank Mitch for taking the time out to do this interview and wish him all the best in the future.
 As mentioned in the interview, you can check out his new mixtape “Mirror: A True Reflection Of Myself” available on December 22nd.

-Like his Facebook page: Mitch Uta
+Facebook page: Mitch Uta

 Soundcloud: Mitch Uta